sven-hash/docs/versioned_docs/version-stable/architecture/nym-other-systems.md

 ---
-sidebar_label: Nym vs other systems
+sidebar_label: Nym vs Other systems
 description: "A comparison of Nym and other privacy systems"
 hide_title: false
-title: Nym vs other systems
+title: "Nym vs Other Systems"
 ---